Code-Institute-Submissions/med_app_trial/README.md

 ## Testing

-- Prototype code was written and tested using jasmine
-- All code used on the site has been tested to ensure everything is working as expected
-- Site viewed and tested in the following browsers:
-  - Google Chrome
-  - Opera
-  - Microsoft Edge
-  - Mozilla Firefox
-  -
+- Manual testing was carried out as follows:

 ### Home page:

 * Mobile view:
   On smaller screens, the navbar collapses to a dropdown menu.
   The 'Let's go! button navigates to the 'Now' page with a list of current medications.
   The hover-to-sweep action does not work on smaller screens.
 However clicking on each of the icons will take the user to the appropriate page.

 * Larger screens:
   The navbar is clear and functioning.
   The hover-to-sweep action works on the 'create a medication'/'weekly calendar'/'view current medications' links.
 These links are functioning and open the appropriate pages.
   The 'Let's go! button navigates to the 'Now' page with a list of current medications.

 ### Now page:

 * Mobile view:
   By clicking on the 'Now' link in the navbar the "Now page" with a list of currently due medications.

 * Larger screens:
   By clicking on the 'Now' link in the navbar the "Now page" with a list of currently due medications.

 ### Your Weekly schedule:

 * Mobile view/larger screens:
   By clicking on the "your weekly schedule" link in the navbar this page opens.
   An accordian of the days of the days of the week opens to display medication list for each day of the week.
   By clicking on the floating addition button at the bottom right corner of the page, the 'add medication' form will render.